eclipse-glsp/glsp-website-source/content/documentation/rendering/content.md

 The style of the rendered SVG elements is controlled with plain CSS.
 CSS classes can be declared directly in the corresponding view.
-The `SLabelView`, for instance, adds the CSS class ‘sprotty-label’ to the generated SVG text element.
+The `GLabelView`, for instance, adds the CSS class ‘sprotty-label’ to the generated SVG text element.

 ```tsx
 const vnode = <text class-sprotty-label={true}>{label.text}</text>;